Unlocking the Secrets of the Arctic Colossus: Unveiling the Traits of Polar Bears

 3. Social Structure:

 Polar bears are generally solitary animals, except during the mating season and when mothers are raising their cubs.
-Adult males often maintain large territories, while females have smaller ranges, overlapping with those of other females.
+So adult males often maintain large territories, while females have smaller ranges, overlapping with those of other females.
 Interactions between adult males can be aggressive, often involving displays of dominance and territorial defense.

 4. Reproduction and Cub Rearing: